New Jersey Laws for Home Improvement Contracts

-New Jerseys' Home Improvement Practices Act helps protect homeowners when using contractors in their homes.
+New Jerseys' Home Improvement Practices Act protects homeowners when using contractors in their homes.

-Home improvement fraud is one of the most widespread types of consumer fraud in the State of New Jersey.
+Home improvement fraud is one of the most widespread types of consumer fraud in New Jersey.
 In response to growing consumer complaints about shoddy workmanship, missed deadlines, and home improvement contractors' failures to complete work or to start projects at all, the State of New Jersey enacted the Home Improvement Practices Act.
-The goal of the Act is to ensure that homeowners are protected from misrepresentation, fraud, and deception in contracts for home improvement work.
-To learn more about New Jersey's Home Improvement Practices Act, read on.

 Who Is a Home Improvement Contractor?